by Shandi Pace

 When Marci got married, those problems didn’t seem to disappear.
 Instead, her husband persuaded her into doing sexual misadventures.
 At the time, Marci didn’t feel like herself, so she needed her partner to comfort her.
 He saw Marci’s pain as an opportunity to include her in different activities she had said no to in the past.

 While continuing to battle body image issues, Marci found a personal trainer that she loved.
 She felt guilty not having the money to pay for him herself.
 Marci was a stay-at-home mom and didn’t want to borrow money from her husband for training.
-Marci turned to stripping to make up the money and to reclaim the feeling of being desired.
+Marci turned to becoming a stripper to make up the money and to reclaim the feeling of being desired.
 Since Marci was already visiting strip clubs with her husband, being a stripper didn’t seem that crazy to her.
 This way, she could still spend all day with her children and work at night.

 In her thirties, Marci entered a treatment program.
 She didn’t want to give up on her sons despite already giving up on herself.
 She relapsed multiple times with her food, but her kids saved her time and time again.